Midian Shrine hosting 9th Annual Feztival of Trees

 WICHITA, Kan.
-(KSNW) — The Midian Shrine is hosting its 9th Annual Feztival of Trees.
+(KSNW) — The Midian Shrine hosting its 9th Annual Feztival of Trees.

 Jim Hallberg, an oriental guide at Midian Shrine, says the event is a creative fundraiser to get the community involved and understand what the Midian Shrine’s philanthropy is all about.